 MSNBC’s CONTESSA BREWER: If the clothes make the man, does image make the president?
 Ben Shapiro says yes, that candidates can’t win politics’ biggest prize without image.
 No matter what their stand on the issues.
 He wrote the book Project President: Bad Hair and Botox on the Road to the White House.
-Ben, what’s your theory?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Ben, what’s your theory?Liz Cox Barrett is a writer at CJR.

 BEN SHAPIRO: The bottom line is that image isn’t just everything, it’s the only thing, as Vince Lombardi put it.
 When we look at candidates, we’re not looking at a bunch of policy positions because candidates will promise us anything.
 We have to look at them as people and that means looking at them the same way we look at normal people.
 We look at their hair, their height, their age.
 We look at whether they’re trustworthy.
 Aggressive.
 And we tend to calculate these things in about a tenth of a second.
 So that means candidates have to be on their game all of the time because they never know when someone is tuning in.

 BREWER: Let’s put your theory to work now.
 Take a look at John Edwards.
 Here is a good looking man.
 Why isn’t he doing better in polls if looks matter so much?